Australopithecus afarensis: Upper limbs

 Like other australopiths, the A. afarensis skeleton exhibits a mosaic anatomy with some aspects similar to modern humans and others to non-human great apes.
-The pelvis and leg bones clearly indicate weight-bearing ability, equating to habitual bipedal, but the upper limbs are reminiscent of orangutans, which would indicate arboreal locomotion.
+The pelvis and leg bones clearly indicate weight-bearing ability, equating to habitual bipedalism, but the upper limbs are reminiscent of orangutans, which would indicate arboreal locomotion.
 However, this is much debated, as tree-climbing adaptations could simply be basal traits inherited from the great ape last common ancestor in the absence of major selective pressures at this stage to adopt a more humanlike arm anatomy.

 The shoulder joint is somewhat in a shrugging position, closer to the head, like in non-human apes.
 Juvenile modern humans have a somewhat similar configuration, but this changes to the normal human condition with age; such a change does not appear to have occurred in A. afarensis development.
 It was once argued that this was simply a byproduct of being a small-bodied species, but the discovery of the similarly sized H. floresiensis with a more or less human shoulder configuration and larger A. afarensis specimens retaining the shrugging shoulders show this to not have been the case.
 The scapular spine (reflecting the strength of the back muscles) is closer to the range of gorillas.

 The forearm of A. afarensis is incompletely known, yielding various brachial indexes (radial length divided by humeral length) comparable to non-human great apes at the upper estimate and to modern humans at the lower estimate.
 The most complete ulna specimen, AL 438–1, is within the range of modern humans and other African apes.
 However, the L40-19 ulna is much longer, though well below that exhibited in orangutans and gibbons.
 The AL 438-1 metacarpals are proportionally similar to those of modern humans and orangutans.
 The A. afarensis hand is quite humanlike, though there are some aspects similar to orangutan hands which would have allowed stronger flexion of the fingers, and it probably could not handle large spherical or cylindrical objects very efficiently.
 Nonetheless, the hand seems to have been able to have produced a precision grip necessary in using stone tools.
 However, it is unclear if the hand was capable of producing stone tools.